 2. Do you know your bottom line?
 If not, you have some work to do because this is a sign that you are not currently running your agency as a real business.
 You may service your customers well, but if you’re don’t know exactly where your profits are coming from and where/how you are investing it, it’s not a business and potential buyers will see that.

-3. If you haven’t been embracing your firm’s financial profile against industry benchmarks, as you move toward selling your agency, it’s time to do so.
+3. If you haven’t been embracing your firm’s financial profile against industry benchmarks, as you move toward selling your public relations firm, it’s time to do so.
 If necessary bring in a business consultant who can go over these metrics with you.
 He/she will look at things such as: are you overstaffed?
 Are you under- or over-servicing your clients?
 The consultant will help you develop metrics that will ascertain how profitable – or not – each account is.
 The consultant will determine how many billable hours each of your team members need to report in order to justify their salary and will work with you to analyze the “why” regarding the poor performers.

 4. You need to determine where your firm is in regards to its health.
 And you must be brutally honest with yourself about this!
 Is your firm going through hard times, you’re burned out and you’d be willing to unload in a “fire sale?”
 Or are things going exceptionally well and you believe you can receive top dollar; or somewhere in between?